Jacobi identities in low-dimensional topology

-As mentioned in the introduction, taking $t_n(T)$ as a sum in an appropriate abelian group defines an element $\tau_n(T)$ which gives information on the homotopy classes of the order 0 surfaces.
-The nature of this group depends in general on the 4--manifold and the order 0 surfaces.
-However, it turns out that for a fixed Whitney tower $T$, the AS antisymmetry relations correspond {\em exactly} to the indeterminacies coming from orientation choices on the Whitney disks in $T$, so that the element $\widehat{\tau}_n(T)\in\widehat{\cB}^t_n$ only depends on the 0-orientation of $T$, i.e. the orientations of the order 0 surfaces.
-On the other hand, by fixing the order 0 surfaces and varying the choices of Whitney disks we are led to the IHX relations, as we describe in the next subsection.
+It turns out (see Lemma~\ref{lem:W-tower-AS} below) that for any fixed Whitney tower $\cW$, the AS antisymmetry relations correspond {\em exactly} to the indeterminacies coming from orientation choices on the Whitney disks in $\cW$, so that the element $\widetilde{\tau}_n(\cW)\in\widetilde{\cB}^t_{n+1}$ only depends on the orientations of the bottom stage surfaces.
+On the other hand, by fixing the bottom stage surfaces and varying the choices of Whitney disks we are led to the IHX relations, as we describe in the next section.